 - Those comfortable with self-reliance and unpredictability.

-- Anyone seeking a deeper connection with nature.
+- Anyone seeking a deeper connection with nature and wildlife.

 It’s not for:

-- People dependent on convenience, luxury, or city life.
+- People reliant on convenience, luxury, or city life.

 - Those who dislike isolation, insects, rough conditions, or hard work.